Analysis of the critical CR GJMS operator: Introduction

 In conformal geometry, Graham, Jenne, Mason, and Sparling~\cite{Graham-Jenne-Mason-Sparling1992} have constructed a family of conformally invariant differential operators, called GJMS operators.
 Let $(N, g)$ be a Riemannian manifold of dimension $n$.
 For $k \in \bbN$ and $k \leq n / 2$ if $n$ is even, the $k$-th GJMS operator $P_{k}$ is a differential operator acting on $C^{\infty}(N)$ such that its principal part coincides with the $k$-th power of the Laplacian, and it has the following transformation law under the conformal change $\whg = e^{2 \Upsilon} g$:

 where $\whP_{k}$ is defined in terms of $\whg$.
 Analytic properties of $P_{k}$ on closed manifolds are quite simple.
-From standard elliptic theory, it follows that $P_{k}$ is essentially self-adjoint and has closed range.
+It follows from standard elliptic theory that $P_{k}$ is essentially self-adjoint and has closed range.
 Moreover, its spectrum is a discrete subset of $\bbR$, and the eigenspace corresponding to each eigenvalue is a finite-dimensional subspace of $C^{\infty}(N)$.

 In CR geometry, Gover and Graham~\cite{Gover-Graham2005} have introduced a family of CR invariant differential operators, called CR GJMS operators, via Fefferman construction.
 Let $(M, T^{1,0}M, \theta)$ be a $(2n+1)$-dimensional pseudo-Hermitian manifold and $k \in \bbN$ with $k \leq n+1$.
 The \emph{$k$-th CR GJMS operator} $P_{k}$ is a differential operator acting on $C^{\infty}(M)$ such that its principal part is the $k$-th power of the sub-Laplacian, and its transformation rule under the conformal change $\hat{\theta} = e^{\Upsilon} \theta$ is given by